appinventortojava/appinventor/README.md

 appinventor
 ===========

-Appinventor code

-To Run a Local Copy of the appinventor web interface and buildserver:
+This version and all versions of App Inventor have two parts, the web interface and a build server (that packages apks, etc.)

+Running a local version of Web Interface:

 Cd into the appinventor folder
-The complile the code by running "ant"
+Complile the code by running "ant"
 Once complied you can launch the web interface with the following command "<your appengine SDK folder>/appengine-java-sdk-1.6.4.1/bin/dev_appserver.sh --port=8888 --address=0.0.0.0 appengine/build/war/"

+BUILD SERVER

-In another terminal window you will need to cd into appinventor/buildserver and run the command "ant RunLocalBuildServer" once you get confirmation from both side ths servers are running in a web browser you can go to "localhost:8888" and start using our version of appinventor
+In another terminal window:
+cd into appinventor/buildserver
+Run the command "ant RunLocalBuildServer" once you get confirmation go to a web browser and run, "localhost:8888" and start using our version of appinventor

 To Deploy to appspot: